sweepai/sweep/README.md

    ```
    docker run -p 7861:7861 sweepai/sweep
    ```
+   This will start a Docker container and Sweep Chat will be accessible at http://127.0.0.1:7861.

 ## 💰 Pricing
 * We charge $120/month for 60 GPT4 tickets per month.
 * For unpaid users, we offer 5 free GPT4 tickets per month.